 In the case of a system-wide mutex, an abandoned mutex might indicate that an application has been terminated abruptly (for example, by using Windows Task Manager).

 Local and system mutexes

 Mutexes are of two types: local mutexes and named system mutexes.
 If you create a Mutex object using a constructor that accepts a name, it is associated with an operating-system object of that name.
 Named system mutexes are visible throughout the operating system and can be used to synchronize the activities of processes.
 You can create multiple Mutex objects that represent the same named system mutex, and you can use the OpenExisting method to open an existing named system mutex.

-The .NET Framework version 2.0 provides the ability to query and set Windows access control security for named system objects.
+.NET Framework provides the ability to query and set Windows access control security for named system objects.
 Protecting system mutexes from the moment of creation is recommended because system objects are global and therefore can be locked by code other than your own.

 For information on access control security for mutexes, see the MutexSecurity and MutexAccessRule classes, the MutexRights enumeration, the GetAccessControl, SetAccessControl, and OpenExisting methods of the Mutex class, and the Mutex(Boolean, String, Boolean, MutexSecurity) constructor.